 The white sandy beaches and clear waters make beach activities very popular.
 The relatively sheltered Jervis Bay provides safe and enjoyable swimming and is a draw card for families.
-For more tourism information, visit www.visitnsw.com.
-For information on beach safety in this area, visit www.beachsafe.org.au.
+For more tourism information, see the Visit NSW website.
+For information on beach safety in this area, visit the Beachsafe website.

 - Enjoy picnicking, walking, bird watching, sunbathing, sightseeing and even whale and dolphin watching.

 - Swim inside Jervis Bay at popular Huskisson, Nelsons, Greenfields, Hyams and Callala beaches.

 - Outside the bay, surf at Currarong and Warrain Beaches in the north and Cave and Bherwerre Beaches in the south.

 - Sandy beaches dominate the park's shores, except for the extensive rocky shores of the Beecroft and Bherwerre peninsulas.

 Things you need to know

 Jervis Bay Marine Park is home to lots of wildlife, including threatened and protected species that also use these beaches.
 Therefore some activities are restricted: